Fine Porcelain Plates by: John Waters, Jack Pierson, Karen Kilimnik, Robert Greene, and Nicole Eisenman

 Adora Porcelain is committed to producing the highest quality porcelain editions.
 The plates are made on Long island in New York State.
 Each plate has a gold border and is signed and numbered by the artist.
 The edition size is 150 and the diameter of each plate is 10 1/4 inches.
 The price for Dawn is $1500, the price for Day is $250, and the price for Dusk is $500.

-For further information please call 1-212-989-6095 or email gmc@adoraporcelain.com.
-Adora Porcelain plates are available at the New Museum of Contemporary Art and Printed Matter in New York, Art Metropole in Toronto, Canada, and at the Galerie de Multiples in Paris, France.
+For further information please call 1-212-989-6095 or email adoranewyork@yahoo.com.
+Adora Porcelain plates are available at the New Museum of Contemporary Art, Printed Matter, The Gagosian Store and the Cooper Hewitt Museum shop in New York, Art Metropole in Toronto, Canada, and at the Galerie de Multiples in Paris, France.